top of page

 Oral TPOXX is considered safe and well-tolerated in patients.
 The safety profile can be attributed to the targeted nature of the drug, which limits adverse reactions.
 Despite the lack of controlled clinical trial data that demonstrate efficacy in humans, TPOXX was proven to be effective in animal models of smallpox, mpox, and other orthopoxviruses.

-Smallpox is one of the world’s deadliest threats and cannot be addressed with vaccines alone.
+Smallpox is one of the world’s deadliest threats and an outbreak cannot be addressed with vaccines alone.
 Both medicines and vaccines are essential to combat orthopoxviruses.

-Oral TPOXX (tecovirimat) is the first drug approved by the U.S. Food and Drug Administration (FDA) specifically indicated for treating smallpox disease in adults and pediatric patients weighing at least 13 kg.
-Following U.S. approval, Health Canada also authorized the use of oral TPOXX to treat smallpox disease in adults and pediatric patients weighing at least 13 kg.
-Oral TPOXX, under the brand name Tecovirimat-SIGA, was later approved by the European Medicines Agency (EMA), the Norwegian Medicines Agency, and the Medicines and Healthcare products Regulatory Agency (MHRA-UK) for the treatment of smallpox, mpox, cowpox, and vaccinia complications following vaccination against smallpox in adults and children weighing at least 13kg.
+Oral TPOXX (tecovirimat capules) was the first drug approved by the U.S. Food and Drug Administration (FDA) specifically indicated for treating smallpox disease in adults and pediatric patients weighing at least 13 kg.
+Following U.S. approval in 2018, in 2021 Health Canada also authorized the use of oral TPOXX to treat smallpox disease in adults and pediatric patients weighing at least 13 kg.
+Tecovirimat capsules, under the brand name Tecovirimat SIGA, was approved in 2022 by the European Medicines Agency (EMA), the Norwegian Medicines Agency, and the Medicines and Healthcare products Regulatory Agency (MHRA-UK) for the treatment of smallpox, mpox, cowpox, and vaccinia complications following vaccination against smallpox in adults and children weighing at least 13 kg.
+Under the brand name TEPOXX, tecovirimat capsules was approved in 2024 by the Pharmaceuticals and Medical Devices Agency (PMDA) for the treatment of smallpox, mpox, cowpox, as well as complications following smallpox vaccination in adults and pediatric patients weighing at least 13 kg.

 U.S. - See FDA Prescribing Information